Skip to main content

 Goose hunting is allowed on WMAs when the area is open for small game, except on managed waterfowl impoundments and managed dove fields.
 On managed waterfowl impoundments, geese may be taken by drawn hunters during the statewide goose season.

-Small Game, alligators, Falconry
+Small Game, Alligators, Falconry

 Daylight fluorescent orange is required on small game hunts (except dove and waterfowl) concurrent with firearms deer or bear hunts.